 Budapest and, in particular, the area of the Railway Station has lots of recreation offers on tap.
 Next to the railway station is the Arena Plaza where, besides shopping, it is possible to upgrade the wardrobe or watch a good movie in the cinema.
 To partake in a 4DX movie experience in the Arena, you can try watching a movie in a moving seat.

-From the railway station to the suburbs, you can also embark on interesting programs.
-For example, you can ride horses at Kincsem Park.
-And if you are spending the New Year in our country, then you should visit the New Year program.
-There are a lot of people participating in the New Year’s Eve party, a really special experience.
+From the railway station to the suburbs, you can also embark on interesting programs, for example, you can ride horses at Kincsem Park.
+And if you are spending the New Year’s Eve in our country, then you should visit the New Year program there.
 Not far from here, there’s the opportunity to check out high quality exhibitions at the Hungexpo.

 Heroes’ Square and City Park

-Behind the Heroes’ Square, if you walk a little further you will come upon one of the most beautiful parks in Budapest: this is the City Park, where a multitude of program options include the Széchenyi Spa, Museum of Fine Arts, Budapest Zoo and Botanical Garden, and the belly-laughing Capital City Circus.
-Winter sports enthusiasts will enjoy a unique experience from late autumn to early spring on the Körliget Ice Rink.
+Behind the Heroes’ Square, if you walk a little further you will come upon one of the most beautiful parks in Budapest: this is the City Park, where a multitude of program options are available including the Széchenyi Spa, Museum of Fine Arts, Budapest Zoo and Botanical Garden, and the belly-laughing Capital City Circus.
+Winter sport enthusiasts will enjoy a unique experience from late autumn to early spring on the Körliget Ice Rink.
 The City Park is also a favorite for museum visitors, as there are also the Transport Museum and the Agricultural Museum.

 The Pearl of the City Park is the Castle of Vajdahunyad